TelediskoDAO/dapp/README.md

 The development process strives to be as transparent as the DAO itself, and it is regulated by *improvement proposals*.
 Improvement (or enhancement) proposals are a methodology widely used in the tech industry to define protocols (see [IETF RFC][rfc]), develop programming languages (see [EEP][eep], [PEP][pep], [Rust RFC][rustrfc]), define blockchain protocols (see [EIP][eip], [BIP][bip]).

-The process of writing down a proposal
+TIPs also function as the knowledge base of the project, and make **onboarding** of new contributors easier: everything that should be known is written down.

-They also function as the knowledge base of the project, and make **onboarding** of new contributors easier: everything that should be known is written down.
-There is less space to ambiguity
+Writing gives less space to ambiguity, improves the quality of the code and of the project in general.
+To knwo more about this topic check [Why We Should Build Software Like We Build Houses][lamport].

 ## Directory structure